Codeinwp/pirate-forms/readme.txt

 5. Now, you're able to add contact forms but, first, we could configure a few settings.
 These can be found at **Settings > Pirate Forms**
 6. Make the changes desired, then click the **Save changes** button at the bottom
 7. To add this form to any page or post, just copy/paste or type "[pirate_forms]" into the page or post content and save.
 The form should appear on that page

+== Screenshots ==

+1. Screenshot 1.
+How to use in posts/pages
+2. Screenshot 2.
+How to customize labels
+3. Screenshot 3.
+How to use reCaptcha
+4. Screenshot 4.
+Enabling SMTP